-The museum offers you a chance to examine local products from file cabinets to buttons.
+The museum allows you to examine local products, from file cabinets to buttons.
 The companies manufacturing these goods had humble beginnings.
 For instance, the owners faced numerous difficult days but kept pushing through despite the risk of failure.

 So, “made in Muscatine” signifies taking risks, evolving to keep up with the demands, and turning dreams into reality.
 Overall, the industry center highlights the past, present, and future of Muscatine.